wooglow/portfolio/README.md

 By instructor, "Make it closest to the Mock page":Tried

+** 7/6 2021 new version**

+- Updated new projects
+  - new images
+  - new links
+  - new flex ratio

+- Refresable when you click "Name"

-15th June Check lastly before submisison
+6th July Check lastly before submisison